Get 80% off your plan for your first 6 months.*

 Consider these factors when defining your ideal clients:

-- Company size: startups, SMEs, or larger organisations
+• Company size: startups, small and medium-sized enterprises (SMEs), or larger organisations

 Your specialisation sets you apart from generalist consultants.
 It might be a specific methodology, industry expertise, or functional skill.
 Clients pay more for specialists who understand their particular challenges.